Overview

 Challenges & Lessons

-- Legacy hardware and drivers across multiple printer models
+- Legacy hardware and drivers across multiple printer models (it literally took me a week to get standardized receipts from a variety of printer models)

 - UX design for fast intake with minimal typing